fwextensions/powertoys-keys/README.md

 ## Usage

-`powertoys-keys` requires that [Node.js](https://nodejs.org/en/download/) is installed on your computer.
+`powertoys-keys` requires [Node.js](https://nodejs.org/en/download/) to be installed on your computer.

 Open a Windows Terminal in a directory where you want to store your editable keyboard shortcuts file.
 Then run: